ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 -If the player got a resolution selector then select a fixed resolution (not auto).

 -If you go to an other tab during the recording the site may fall back to a lower resolution.
 In Firefox you can prevent this by opening picture in picture (this trick does not work in chrome ..)

 known problems:

--If a stream is offline or goes offline you may need to refresh the page when the stream is back.

 -Manyvids does not record sound. (blame manyvids)

--This script is made with tampermonkey with chrome and with firefox

-If you have an other configuration .. just try it.
+-This script is made with tampermonkey with chrome and with firefox If you have an other configuration .. just try it.